WangLabTHU/DeepCP/README.md

-# DeepSwitch
+# DeepCP

-*hyu edited on Nov 10, 2025*
+*hyu edited on Sep 17, 2026*

-The code for computational implementation of "A deep learning framework for designing switch-like core promoters".
+The code for computational implementation of "Deep learning-guided design of enhancer-responsive core promoters".

 # Introduction

-DeepSwitch is a deep learning–based framework that predicts core promoter activity and specificity and enables de novo design through multi-objective optimization.
-Using massively parallel reporter assays, we profile 48,000 natural and synthetic sequences in inducible and cell type-specific systems, uncovering regulatory grammar from single-base variants to motif combinations that drive switch-like transcriptional responses.
-Through iterative optimization, we engineer synthetic core promoters exhibiting up to 16-fold higher specificity than the commonly used miniCMV at comparable maximal output, maintaining robust performance across distinct systems.
+DeepCP is a deep learning framework coupled with massively parallel reporter assays to model and design enhancer-responsive core promoters.
+By profiling 48,000 natural and synthetic sequences across inducible and cell type-specific enhancer contexts, we identify sequence determinants, from single-nucleotide variants to motif alterations and combinatorial interactions that influence basal activity, activated activity, and enhancer responsiveness.
+We find that combinations of core promoter elements can synergistically modulate enhancer responsiveness, while motifs associated with sequence-specific transcription factors show context-dependent effects.
+Through iterative optimization, we identify synthetic core promoters with up to 16.1-fold and 11.1-fold higher enhancer responsiveness than miniCMV in inducible and cell type-specific enhancer contexts, respectively.
+These results reveal key sequence determinants governing enhancer responsiveness and enable the programmable design of core promoters with precisely tuned regulatory activity..

 ![Figure 1](./Figures/github/Figure1.png)
-**Figure 1.** Overview of the DeepSwitch framework, including sequence generation, multi-layered prediction, iterative multi-objective optimization and massively parallel reporter assays.
+**Figure 1.** Overview of the DeepCP framework, including sequence generation, multi-layered prediction, iterative multi-objective optimization and massively parallel reporter assays.

 # Quick Start

 1. Clone the repository
 2. Set up the environment
-3. Run DeepSwitch sequence prediction
+3. Run DeepCP sequence prediction

 ```
 import pandas as pd